Vietnam.vn - Nền tảng quảng bá Việt Nam

 Part of the 71 million emails and passwords recently leaked

-What's worrying is that a third of these 71 million emails are completely new, never seen in previous leaks, showing the severity of the incident and the risk of attack for users.
+What's worrying is that a third of the 71 million emails are completely new, never seen in previous leaks, showing the severity of the situation and the risk of attack for users.

-If you discover that your email has been leaked on the service, immediately take the following actions:
+If you discover that your email has been leaked on the service, take the following actions immediately:

 • Change your passwords immediately for all services you use, especially those warned by HIBP.